CMU-Heinz-95702/lab5-cryptography/README.md

 # lab5-cryptography

-Diffie-Hellman-Merkle Key Exchange Lab
+Diffie-Hellman-Merkle Key Exchange

-95-702 Lab 5 Diffie-Hellman-Merkle Key Exchange over UDP sockets
+95-702 Lab 5

 In this lab, you will modify existing UDP-based client and socket programs to implement the Diffie-Hellman-Merkle key exchange.